-Evaluation of Organic Matter Removal for Keno Reservoir
+7.12.2 Evaluation of Organic Matter Removal for Keno Reservoir

 This study includes an assessment of the potential use of hydrodynamic separation and/or screening to remove phytoplankton and larger particulate matter from the water as a means to reduce nutrient and organic matter loading in the Klamath River.
+During 2011, field tests of hydrodynamic separation were conducted.
+While 2011 field results and laboratory data are still being analyzed, plans are underway to continue this ongoing work in 2012 consistent with the existing study plan using a modified separation design that will enable the evaluation of organic matter removal at multiple locations.

-Evaluation of J.C.
-Boyle Reservoir Dissolved Oxygen Improvement

-The purpose of this study is to conduct planning for, and testing of, technologies for improving DO conditions in J.C.
+7.12.3 Evaluation of J.C.
+Boyle Reservoir Dissolved Oxygen Improvement available technologies for improving DO in the reservoir, including oxygenation, air injection, and mechanical mixing.
+Elements of this study also include DO testing and a pilot project of direct DO injection into J.C.
 Boyle reservoir.
-Information is being gathered on commercially-available technologies for improving DO in the reservoir, including oxygenation, air injection, and mechanical mixing.
-Elements of this study also include DO testing and a possible pilot project of applicable technologies.